frozenjava/OpenLetters/README.md

 ## Privacy
 All data is stored **locally on your device** and is not sent to any external servers.
 OpenLetters does not collect any personal information.
 Your mail stays completely private.
-The Play Store version may include analytics and crash reporting but the base open-source version never will.
-Personal is never collected in the open source or Play Store version of the app.
+The Play Store version may include analytics and crash reporting but the Github version never will.
+Personal data is never collected in the Github or Play Store version of the app.

 ## Contributing
 We welcome contributions from the open-source community.
 To contribute: